 What made the wedding special and unique?

-Tell us about your gown and where/how you found it!
+Tell us about your dress and where/how you found it!

 What were some touches added to make it personal?